Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \subsubsection{Categories of sheaves}

-We will take coefficients in a ring $\Lambda$ which is a complete local PID over $\Z_\ell$, i.e., a field of characteristic $\ell$ or a complete DVR with residue characteristic $\ell$.
+We will take coefficients in a ring $\Lambda$ which is an $\ell$-adically complete local PID over $\Z_\ell$, i.e., a field of characteristic $\ell$ or a complete DVR with residue characteristic $\ell$.
 In our applications of interest, $\Lambda$ will be either $k$ or $\OO := W(k)$.

 \begin{defn} We define $\DSY{G}{\Lambda}$ to be the full subcategory of $D_{\et}^{\ULA}(\Gr_{G,S/\Div^1_X};\Lambda)^{\bd}$ spanned by the image of $D_{\et}^{\ULA}(\cHck_{G,S/\Div^1_X};\Lambda)^{\bd}$ under $*$-pullback. \end{defn}